xindekai/xindekai.github.io/README.md

 [![Open Source Society University - Computer Science](https://img.shields.io/badge/OSSU-computer--science-blue.svg)](https://github.com/ossu/computer-science)
 That's my program of study!

-I am really excited about Founders and Coders but don't know if I'll make the requirements in time for the next intake.
+I am really excited about Founders and Coders but don't know if I'll make the requirements in time for the next intake.I'm working really hard to get my website in this repo up and running by (this!)
+Friday.
+It's the last piece of the application puzzle I have left to do.

 I love the rigour and seriousness of OSSU CS.
 I hope I do well and learn.